Department of Animal Science Graduate Program- Prospective Students

 The Department of Animal Science at the University of Connecticut has a diverse faculty, offering a wide range of educational opportunities for students.
 The internationally renowned faculty and staff are committed to recruiting talented graduate students, and to providing them with an unparalleled educational experience.
 As the academic success of our students is very important, faculty and staff carefully mentor each student's progress throughout their program.

 The Plan A Master of Science degree requires the completion of a research laboratory-based thesis, and is recommended for students who intend to continue toward the PhD or wish to pursue a career in research and development, in consultation with their major advisor and the advisory committee.
 Students pursuing the MS or PhD in Animal Science shape a curriculum of courses most suited to their needs.
-Several "typical" curricula are described below in the areas of Animal Genetics and Genomics, Stem Cell and Regenerative Biology, Food Microbiology and Safety, Meat Science and Animal Physiology.
+Several "typical" curricula are described below in the areas of Animal Genetics and Genomics, Animal Nutrition, Stem Cell and Regenerative Biology, Food Microbiology and Safety, Meat Science and Animal Physiology.

 The MS Program